Unsupervised Defect Segmentation

 Model Detection Modes

-2. Image-Level - Region Detection - Analyzes specific regions of the image to determine if defects exist within the target areas. - Suitable for scenarios with fixed target regions.
+1. Image-Level - Analyzes specific regions within the image to determine whether defects exist in those target areas.

-4. Pixel-Level - Region Detection - Analyzes each pixel within specific regions of the image and highlights abnormal areas. - Suitable for scenarios requiring precise annotation of target areas.
+2. Pixel-Level - Analyzes each pixel within specific regions of the image to locate and segment abnormal areas.

 Annotation Methods

-4. Pixel-Level - Region Detection First, define a reference image and select the detection region by drawing a bounding box, then save it as a template.
+2. Pixel-Level Again, start by defining a reference image and selecting the detection regions, then save the result as a template.

-Use intelligent annotation tools or polygon tools to outline the defect regions within the detection area.
-If there are no defects, mark the image as defect-free.
+Use the intelligent annotation tool or polygon tool to outline the defects within the detection region.
+If the image has no defects, label it as defect-free.

 Notes

-3. Multiple Defects Support If an object has multiple defects, you can annotate each defect with a separate region.
+2. Multiple Defects Support If an object has multiple defects, you may annotate each defect area separately.

 Practice